 “Corbett,” he called after me.
-“It’s the worst kept secret that if you pass your Practical next week, you’re out of here.”
+“It’s the worst kept secret that if you pass your sit next week, you’re out of here.”

-Chef pried his way out of the chair and lumbered off towards the kitchen.
-“Why indeed, rock star?”
+Chef Dan lumbered off towards the kitchen.
+“Why indeed, Rock Star?”

-It may have actually calmed my shit down for a moment, until I felt a disturbing presence beside me.
-A peripheral glance confirmed it, and my fingers unconsciously tightened their grip around the railing.
+The bucolic scene may have actually calmed my shit for a moment, until I felt a disturbing presence beside me.
+A peripheral glance confirmed it, and my grip unconsciously tightened around the railing.
 Andrew Ridgley stood quietly next to me, seemingly taking in the view, but mostly standing there just to piss me off.

-Andrew was the antithesis of Chef Paul.
-He was preternaturally thin, to the point where his midsection curved in slightly, giving him the appearance a flat Pilsbury Crescent Roll.
-He had a Man Bun atop his tiny head, which looked like a lonely radish on a barren field, and a freakish, red beard, in which every single hair was of uniform length and curvature.
+Andrew was preternaturally thin, to the point where his midsection curved in slightly, giving him the appearance of a flat Pillsbury Crescent roll.
+A man bun popped from the top of his tiny head like a lonely radish in a barren field, and his face was framed by a freakish red beard, in which every single hair was of uniform length and curvature.
 If he was going for the King of the Very Polite Vikings look, he nailed it.

-“So,” I said, still gazing at the scenery before me.
-“Might one call those…pistachio-colored Capri pants?”
+“So,” I said, still gazing at the majestic scene before me.
+“Might one call those pistachio-colored Capri pants?”

 “One might,” I nodded.
 “If one knew what the word ‘heteronormative’ meant.”